 Knowledge: Fair Sharing

-Fair sharing means that quantities are shared equally.
+Fair sharing means that a whole is shared equally.
 For a whole to be shared equally, it must be partitioned in such a way that each sharer receives the same amount.

 Words can have multiple meanings.
 It is important to be aware that in many situations, fair does not mean equal, and equal is not equitable.
 Teachers should clarify how they are using the term “fair share” and ensure that students understand that in the math context fair means equal and the intent behind such math problems is to find equal amounts.